-Council roads on our depots are subject to the Road Traffic Act.
+Some council roads on our depots and car parks are subject to the Road Traffic Act.
 You must only park in designated car parks and marked bays.
 Vehicles illegally parked are liable to be ticketed.
 Additionally, all road traffic signs particularly speed signs and pedestrian crossings must be observed.